srushti-patl/fabric-go/docs/RouteFilterRulesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **GetRouteFilterRuleByUuid**
-> RouteFilterRulesData GetRouteFilterRuleByUuid(ctx, routeFilterId, routeFilterRuleId)
+> RouteFilterRulesData GetRouteFilterRuleByUuid(ctx, routeFilterId, routeFilterRuleId, optional)
 GetRFRule By UUID

 This API provides capability to view a Route Filter Rule by UUID